KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws3-edit/1diff.md

 You will use the built in text editor.
    {% endhint %}

-1. Think of your favorite cocktail and add it at the of the sentence in _cocktails.txt_.
+1. Think of your favorite cocktail and add it at the of the sentence in _cocktails.txt_ in Atom.
 Save your file.

 1. We made an edit to an existing file.
 Let's see what `git status` in the terminal shows.
    ```